Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 A Python installation usually consists of the Python interpreter, the Python standard library and one or more third party Python packages.
-Such Python packages may include both compiled code and a lot of so-called Python modules, i.e. of a lot of small files containing Python code, e.g. a typical [Conda][conda] environment tends to contain tens to hundreds of thousands of relatively small files.
+Such Python packages may include both compiled code and a lot of so-called Python modules, i.e. a lot of small files containing Python code.
+A typical [Conda][conda] environment tends to contain tens to hundreds of thousands of relatively small files.